-Analysis of the samples for PM was performed on-site.
+Analysis of the samples for PM was performed at the Airtech laboratory located in Elk Grove Village, Illinois.
 Each probe rinse was transferred to a tared beaker, evaporated to dryness, desiccated for 24 hours and weighed to a constant weight.
 Each filter was desiccated for 24 hours and weighed to a constant weight.
 The weight-gain of the probe rinse and filter from a test run yield the total weight of particulate collected.
 To eliminate interference in establishing a constant weight, both the analytical balance and the desiccators were equipped with an ion generating polonium strip designed to eliminate static electricity that may collect on the samples.